HemanjaliAdini/nutriton_analysis_private/README.md

 Why Google Cloud Datastore?

-Datastore is a highly scalable NoSQL database.
-Datastore automatically handles sharding and replication, providing the application with a highly available and durable database that scales automatically to handle incoming load.
-Datastore provides a myriad of capabilities such as ACID transactions, SQL-like queries, indexes, and much more.
+Datastore is a NoSQL database renowned for its exceptional scalability.
+It autonomously manages sharding and replication processes, ensuring that the application benefits from a database that is both highly available and durable, automatically scaling to accommodate increasing workloads.
+Datastore offers a wide range of functionalities, including ACID transactions, SQL-like queries, indexes, and various other features.

 -   Product catalogs that provide real-time inventory and product details for a retailer.
 -   User profiles that deliver a customised experience based on the user’s past activities and preferences.